Kisuke1776/Genshin-Premium/README.md

 Just don't use the features marked with {risky} next to it.
 If you are banned, you understand that it's NOT my fault, but entirely yours.
 Also, don't you ever go on web with your cheat open, since your informations will not be protected as the cheat needs NO windows defender.
-By installing this Cheat, you also understand that if you get your infos stolen, it's not my fault.

 # Security